-Drawing on his experience at an institution working to balance mission and economic pressures, a vice president of Berea College offers practices of discernment for leaders when making decisions.
+Drawing on his experience at an institution working to balance mission and economic pressures, a former vice president of Berea College offers practices of discernment for leaders when making decisions.

 On one of my work-related trips, I struck up a conversation with a young man who was a professional pilot.
 He was a serious-minded guy, and before long we were discussing the big issues of life.
 After a while, he said he noticed that whenever I said something substantive, I always added the qualifier “in my opinion.”
 In his opinion, he said, someone with my academic background should not qualify his remarks but should speak “with certainty.”

 I explained that my degrees have provided me with more questions than answers.
 He said, “I’ll have to think about that.”

 I thought about it, too.
 And I stick by my qualifier.
 From my experience, there are too many examples of bad habits of argumentation -- and even worse patterns of behavior -- that lurch from one opinion to another, often resulting in an “arrogant absolutism.”
 If I spoke with unflappable certitude, I’d fail to see my opinions as just that -- opinions, influenced by life experience, ideology, indoctrination and more.

 I have reflected in recent years on what might be considered antidotes to this way of thinking and speaking.
 The practices below help us to see what may not be seen, to hear what may not be heard and to be more inclusive when weighing the consequences of our decisions.

 I hope these antidotes are useful for people sitting as board members, deliberating as part of an administrative leadership team, participating in a faculty assembly or serving in positions of authority in any situation when decisions of consequence are being made.